Sunday, April 30, 2023, Chicago, Illinois, 6:00 PM – 8:00 PM Central Time (7:00 PM – 9:00 PM Eastern Time)

 Upon completion of this activity, participants should be able to

-• Evaluate the research database supporting the FDA approvals of secondary hormonal agents in the management of nonmetastatic castration-resistant prostate cancer (CRPC), and apply this information in presenting nonresearch treatment options to patients.
+• Evaluate the research supporting the FDA approvals of secondary hormonal agents in the management of nonmetastatic castration-resistant prostate cancer (CRPC), and present appropriate nonresearch treatment options to patients.

-• Explore available data with treatment intensification using cytotoxic therapy, secondary hormonal therapy or combinations of these approaches for metastatic hormone-sensitive prostate cancer, and effectively integrate these strategies into clinical management algorithms.
+• Explore available data with treatment intensification using cytotoxic therapy, secondary hormonal therapy or combinations of both for metastatic hormone-sensitive prostate cancer, and effectively integrate these strategies into clinical management algorithms.

 • Establish an evidence-based approach to the selection and sequencing of therapies for patients with metastatic CRPC (mCRPC), considering age, comorbidities, prior therapeutic exposure and other clinical and biologic factors.

-• Assess the research database supporting the use of PARP inhibitors as monotherapy for patients with mCRPC harboring a homologous recombination repair (HRR) gene alteration, and discern how to optimally incorporate these agents into clinical management algorithms.
+• Assess available research with PARP inhibitors as monotherapy for patients with mCRPC harboring a homologous recombination repair (HRR) gene alteration, and discern how to optimally incorporate these agents into clinical management algorithms.

-• Develop an understanding of the rationale for, available and emerging data with and ongoing research evaluating PARP inhibitors in combination with androgen receptor-targeted therapy, and consider the potential role of these novel regimens in therapy for patients both with and without HRR gene mutations.
+• Understand the rationale for, available data with and ongoing research evaluating PARP inhibitors with androgen receptor-targeted therapy, and consider the potential role of these novel regimens in therapy for patients both with and without HRR gene mutations.

 • Recall the design of ongoing clinical trials evaluating other novel agents and strategies for prostate cancer, and appropriately counsel patients about availability and participation.